f1yn/plot.js/README.md

 The project can then be built via `npm run build`.
 Updated versions should become avaliable in the `dist` directory.

 ## Documentation
-Documentation can be built via `gulp docs` once all dependencies are installed.
+Documentation can be built via `esdocs` once all dependencies are installed.
 Once built, docs can be found within the generated `docs` directory.
 Open the `docs/index.html` file in your browser to view the docs.

 **Better README documentation is yet to come!**